our worship services

 The Altar Guild is a body of deeply committed persons dedicated to serving our Lord by preparing the sanctuary, the altar, the priest's vestments, hangings, vessels and elements for service and worship.
 We are divided into four teams.
 Each team serves for one week out or four, and covers all services that week.
 The week starts on Friday and runs through Thursday.

 We always welcome those who after careful thought and prayer feel called to this service ministry.
 We assist the priest so that the worship services proceed smoothly and assure all the necessary items are in place for worship.
 If you can assist at Sunday or Wednesday services, your help would be most appreciated.
 And if you can be present at the Friday morning work sessions, that would be appreciated even more!
 Working quietly behind the scenes, the Guild does everything necessary to make the altar, pulpit, and lectern ready for services, preparing linens, silver, liturgical books, etc. It’s a friendly and efficient group.
-Please contact Director Sharlot Prokop with your interest or if you would like more information.
+Please click here for more information, and how you can get involved.

 Acolytes are part of the altar party at St. Albans.
 They have the sacred honor of leading the congregation into the service and assisting the preparation and administration of Holy Communion.
 Acolytes are also featured assistants in the reading of the Gospel.
 At St. Albans our Acolyte Corps is a mixed group of parishioners ranging in age from 10 years to those who have reached senior citizen status.
 The church provides cassocks in the traditional red color and white cottas.
 Size is no problem as we have cassocks to fit 4’ 8” gymnasts all the way to 6’ 6” former basketball players.
 Our acolytes are an integral part of the 10 AM Sunday service, and add another sensorial element to our holy service.
 The line up consists of a processional cross as well as a cross for the clergy and two torches.
 We are always looking for those who want to be up front and personal with our service by becoming an acolyte.
 Training sessions are held regularly.
 Call Tom Allen at 214-766-7209 if you would like to join the Corps.